HTTPArchive/almanac.httparchive.org/src/content/en/2021/css.md

 ## CSS and JS

-While the topic of “CSS in JS” is good for at least a Twitter flame war or two, its use in the wild continues to be very small.
+While the topic of "CSS in JS" is good for at least a Twitter flame war or two, its use in the wild continues to be very small.
 This year, we found that about 3% of pages are using some form of CSS-in-JS, up from 2% in 2020.
 Furthermore, nearly all of it comes from libraries built for the purpose, and more than half of that usage is from the Styled Components library.

 {{ figure_markup(
   image="css-in-js-libraries.png",